 Most fast foods have greasy food which can make your skin, particularly your scalp oily.
 Pores wind up clogged resulting to hair loss.

 It’s not only you who is hungry for the right food, but your hair is.
-Take it this way – feeding your belly with the healthy foods is like feeding your hair the nutrients it needed.
+Take it this way – feeding your belly with healthy foods is like feeding your hair the nutrients it needed.